Janhagenkrohn/FCS_Fixer/README.md

 ### Development
 The module is built around tttrlib (https://github.com/Fluorescence-Tools/tttrlib), and some functions also use code snippets taken from tttrlib application examples.

-FCS_Fixer core developer and contact for inquiries: Jan-Hagen Krohn (krohn@biochem.mpg.de)
+FCS_Fixer core developer and contact for inquiries: Jan-Hagen Krohn (jan-hagen.krohn@uk-essen.de)

 Assistance in pipeline development and debugging: Béla Frohn, Lise Isnel, Yusuf Qutbuddin